Skip to main content

 Authors: Hari Sannamuri

-Session: Multimodal hubs, ports and deployable nodes
+Session: Multimodal hubs, ports and deployable nodes (Room 508)

 • Implementing the Physical Internet in Multimodal Hubs: The AUTOSUP Digital Twin-Based Decision-Support Approach.